signalfx/splunk-otel-js/docs/http-instrumentation.md

 	]
 });
 ```
-# Converting HTTP request parameters to span attributes
+# Convert HTTP request parameters to span attributes

-Specify a list of query parameters (case sensitive) to capture as span attributes on the server side.
-Query parameters will be converted to span attributes in the form of `http.request.param.key`.
-To avoid attribute namespacing issues, `.` characters in keys are converted to `_`.
+To capture query parameters as span attributes, you must specify a list of query parameters.
+Query parameters are case sensitive and are converted to span attributes in the form of `http.request.param.key`.
+To avoid name spacing issues in the resulting span attributes, `.` characters in the resulting span to `_`.

 ```js
 const { startTracing } = require('@splunk/otel');